nshen7/vmrseq/README.md

 ## Docker Image

 We provide a Docker image for robust setup and use of this package.
 The Docker image includes all necessary dependencies for the package and vignettes.
-To pull the Docker image from Docker Hub, use the following command:
+To pull the Docker image from Docker Hub, use the following command in bash:

 ``` bash
 docker pull nshen7/vmrseq-bioc-3.19:latest